-How much notice do I have to give my employer if I need to take time off from work to deal with domestic violence?
+How much notice do I have to give my employer before taking time off?

-Note: It might be a good idea to ask your employer in writing for the time off to deal with domestic violence issues and to keep a copy of the letter.
+Note: It might be a good idea to ask your employer in writing for the time off to deal with domestic or sexual violence issues and to keep a copy of the letter.
 This way, if the employer denies you the time off, you have some proof that you asked for it in case you decide to bring legal action against the employer for violating the law.

-* H.R.S. § 378-72(f)
+1 H.R.S. § 378-72(f)